-This year we've upped the fun factor, with the introduction of an Ambrose Day, preceding the Tournament proper.
-Based on the well-known "Scramble" format, this should provide participants with a fun chance to get acquainted with each other, and the course.
+A recent addition to our tour is the introduction of our Ambrose Day, preceding the Tournament proper.
+Based on the well-known "Scramble" format, this aims to provide participants with MORE fun, MORE golf, and a chance to get acquainted with each other, and the course!
+(Note: there are a lot more people playing in the Ambrose, than will participate in the tournament proper).

-Each team elects a captain (usually the lowest handicapper, but not compulsory).
+Each team elects a captain (usually the lowest handicapper, or the most experienced player).

 Each team member tees off individually as per normal golf (playing order decided by the captain).

 The captain then collaborates and decides which is the "best" ball in play.
-All players travel to that ball, picking up the remaining balls along the way.
+All players travel to that ball, quickly picking up the other 3 balls along the way.

-This ball is marked with a tee and may then be picked up and cleaned if necessary.
+This "best ball" is marked with a tee and may then be picked up and cleaned if necessary.

-All four players then take turns placing and hitting their ball from within a club-length radius of the marker (no nearer the hole).
+All four players then take turns placing their ball within a club length of the marker (no nearer the hole) and hitting their ball.
 Order of play is completely up to the team / captain.

 Play continues in this manner until one or more players are on the green.